murmeli101/Tenebot/README.md

 - !test                  - Sends a test message to your chat
 - !commands              - Sends a message listing available commands
 - !quote (nick)          - Sends a random comment from logs.
-You can also get a random quote from a particular person with[nick]
+You can also get a random quote from a particular person with an argument
 - !wiki [string]         - Sends a short definition of a word
 - !translate [string]    - Translates a string into Korean and back into English
 - !words                 - Lists most commonly used words